w3f/Grants-Program/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 He is also a co-author of the [GBM](https://medium.com/cryptograph/incentivised-bidding-the-gbm-auction-c6dae5a756e5)[ ](https://medium.com/cryptograph/incentivised-bidding-the-gbm-auction-c6dae5a756e5)[auction](https://medium.com/cryptograph/incentivised-bidding-the-gbm-auction-c6dae5a756e5)[ ](https://medium.com/cryptograph/incentivised-bidding-the-gbm-auction-c6dae5a756e5)[mechanism](https://medium.com/cryptograph/incentivised-bidding-the-gbm-auction-c6dae5a756e5).

-**[Alexandre](https://github.com/alex38160)**[ ](https://github.com/alex38160)[Guillioud](https://github.com/alex38160): Senior Backend Developer, computer science engineer with extensive experience on frontend, backend, software architecture and IoT over the last 10 years in both startups and large corporations.
+**[Alexandre Guillioud](https://github.com/alex38160)**: Senior Backend Developer, computer science engineer with extensive experience on frontend, backend, software architecture and IoT over the last 10 years in both startups and large corporations.
 Alex has been involved in crypto since 2013 and also runs a mid-sized Ethereum crypto mining company since 2017.

-**[Ian](https://github.com/IRealIan)**[ ](https://github.com/IRealIan)[Rodriguez](https://github.com/IRealIan): Backend/Blockchain Developer, computer science engineer who holds a MSc
-Computer Science from France's National Polytechnic Institute.
+**[Ian Rodriguez](https://github.com/IRealIan)**: Backend/Blockchain Developer, computer science engineer who holds a MSc Computer Science from France's National Polytechnic Institute.
 Experiences in startups and entrepreneurship.
 Worked on the web3 features and the backend of the relay.

-**[Nicolas](https://github.com/NicolasF-N7)**[ ](https://github.com/NicolasF-N7)[Foin:](https://github.com/NicolasF-N7)[ ](https://github.com/NicolasF-N7)Frontend developer - computer science engineer who holds a MSc Computer Science from France's National Polytechnic Institute.
+**[Nicolas Foin](https://github.com/NicolasF-N7)**: Frontend developer - computer science engineer who holds a MSc Computer Science from France's National Polytechnic Institute.
 Built automation software and worked on the Bridge frontend (UI & UX), and connection to the relay.

 ### Team Code Repos
 [https://github.com/Nokhal/Cryptograph_Project](https://github.com/Nokhal/Cryptograph_Project)